mwganson/pdwrapper/README.md

 There are 2 modes available: Automatic and Manual.
 In Automatic mode (the default) Tip Base and Pattern Base are automatically set to the current previous solid.
 This way if the user moves the PDWrapper object or deletes the feature in front of it in the tree these 2 properties are automatically updated.
 In Manual mode the user must manage these properties to ensure they are pointing the correct objects.<br/>
 <br/>
 ### Tip Operation (enumeration)
 The boolean operation used in creating the Tip Shape.
-Options are Fuse, Cut, Common, and XOR.
-Unlike in the case with Pattern Operation, there is no None option for creating the Tip Shape.
-A NULL shape for the Tip Shape would only result in an error, anyway.<br/>
+Options are Fuse, Cut, Common, XOR, and None.
+The Tip Tool object is Cut from the Tip Base object if Cut is the Tip Operaton to form the Tip Shape, for example.
+If "None", then the Tip Base is returned as the shape.<br/>
 <br/>
 ### Tip Tool (link)
 The tool shape used in creating the Tip Shape.
 This is ordinarily the encapsulated object.
 Note: for Fuse, Common, and XOR operation types it doesn't matter which shape is base and which is tool.
 Only for Cut does it matter, where the tool is the cutting tool used to remove material from the base.<br/>